Anurag9000/Whatsapp_Chatter/README.md

 - `--interval`: Polling interval in seconds for continuous mode (default 6).
 - `--headless`: Run Chrome headless (login QR requires non-headless initially).
 - `--once`: Generate one reply and exit.
+- `--preview`: Type into composer without sending.
+- `--initiate`: Proactively compose an opener.
+- `--last-only`: Use only the last incoming message.
+- `--prompt`: Focused instruction to steer tone/behavior for this run.

 Troubleshooting
 ---------------